the-chicken-man/the-chicken-man.github.io/README.md

 ### It can be used to bypass certain work, school or country restrictions

-### It can be deployed on any static deploying site or non static deploying site,j
+### It can be deployed on any static deploying site or non static deploying site,